NINAnor/labelstudio_yolo/README.md

 ```

 ### Configuration
 Both scripts use an API token for LabelStudio authentication.
-Ensure you have the following:
+Ensure you have done the following:
-- **LabelStudio API Token**: Replace the placeholder `API_TOKEN` in the `authenticate.py` file with your actual token.
+- **LabelStudio Authentication**: Create a file `authenticate.py` in the root of this repo.
+The content of the file should be `API_TOKEN = "[your-api-key]"`.
 - **Project ID**: Replace the `PROJECT_ID` placeholder with your LabelStudio project ID.

 Create a directory structure for storing the exported and processed data: